Central commercial function

-The Central Commercial Function (CCF) is a team of commercial experts within the NHS England Commercial Directorate that delivers 7 services for the wider NHS commercial community.
+The central commercial function (CCF) is a team of commercial experts who deliver 7 services for the wider NHS commercial community.

 These services are at different stages of maturity with some being new or in development.
 The NHS England Board paper outlines what the CCF will deliver and how, along with the associated benefits of our new strategy.
 The CCF supports NHS Long Term Plan priorities, delivers on the Carter Review of NHS efficiency recommendations and meets the ambition of Delivering a net zero NHS to decarbonise the NHS supply chain by 2045.